 Arizona Student Media engages more than 300 paid and volunteer students in meaningful real-world experiences in journalism, media, design and business that complement coursework and provide students with intensive leadership roles.
 The student-run Arizona Daily Wildcat, KAMP Student Radio and UATV-3 provide a vibrant living media lab for students to learn, innovate and impact - not only the campus & local communities but their own lives and careers in whatever field they choose.

 Student Media is a university (Student Affairs) auxiliary operating largely on revenues from the sale of advertising, sponsorships and other entrepreneurial ventures.
-In addition to student-run media, the department publishes the UA Campus Map brochure, the University of Arizona Visitor Guide, Parents and Family Magazine and other publications for the campus community.
+In addition to student-run media, the department publishes the UA Campus Map brochure and other publications for the campus community.

 Kelly Lewis, former Daily Wildcat reporter & news editor, now an entreprenuer who created and publishes Go!
 Girl Guides, country by country travel guidebooks for women.
 Without a doubt, the three years I spent at the Arizona Daily Wildcat put me directly on a career path to today.
 Those were the years I found a passion for news and for journalism, and the years in which I was able to experiment with different types of news coverage and different styles of writing.
 Being able to be on the frontline of breaking news, and being able to cover that news the way we did, still gives me goosebumps.